New in the NEW WORK BLOG

 - Less need for middle management

-- Top talents thrive and remain with the company long-term
+- Top talent flourishes and stay with the company for the long term

 - Difficult assessment of individual performance